lotterfriends/dotfiles/README.md

 - cat with source highlighting for js, sh, html and php
 - coloured man pages
 - add svn/git branch infos to prompt

+## .inputrc
+- mappings for "page up" and "page down" to search the history